13: Calming Angry Kids

 Does your childhood, or previous relationships, ever creep into your current ones?
-If you've ever noticed that certain themes tend to repeat in our relationships you are not alone.
-And you'll want to listen if you've ever had an angry kid in your home and you've wondered what to do about it.
-Ron Deal is talking about that and much more with USA-Today Best-selling author Tricia Goyer.
+If you’ve ever noticed that certain themes tend to repeat in our relationships you are not alone.
+Ron Deal is talking with USA-Today Best-selling author Tricia Goyer.

 Tricia: Last month my daughter kicked a hole in the wall because she was angry.
 “Go ahead and call the case worker.”
 I’m like, “We’re not going to call the case worker.
 You don’t have a case worker anymore, you’ve been adopted for two years.”
 But still, that's her go-to thing—that we're going to send her away.
 It's just something that’s deep in there that’s been there since she was a little girl.